theorangepotato/programming-languages-2019/Lambda-Calculus/README.md

 For now, we will go into a different direction.
 We will add features to the basic language until we have enough to compute some reasonably interesting examples.

+## The working cycle

 The working cycle that was used to produce all the different programming languages in this directory was as follows.

 1) Choose a subdirectory, that is, a programming language, for example, [Lambda]().